cncf/tag-security/assessments/projects/linkerd/self-assessment.md

 ## Self-assessment use

-This self-assessment is created by the Linkerd team to perform an internal analysis of the project's security.
+This self-assessment is created by [Amanda Gonzalez](https://github.com/amanda-gonzalez), [Dwireph Kamleshkumar Parmar](https://github.com/dwireph18), [Kaya Erol](https://github.com/shugo0016), and [Thaison Le](https://github.com/thaileaf), independent of the Linkerd team to perform an internal analysis of the project's security.
 It is not intended to provide a security audit of Linkerd, or function as an independent assessment or attestation of Linkerd's security health.